Combinatorial optimization and reasoning with graph neural networks: Preliminaries

 We say that two graphs $G$ and $H$ are \new{isomorphic} if there exists an edge-preserving bijection $\varphi \colon V(G) \to V(H)$, i.e., $(u,v)$ is in $E(G)$ if and only if $(\varphi(u),\varphi(v))$ is in $E(H)$.
 For labeled graphs, we further require that $l(v) = l(\varphi(v))$ for $v$ in $V(G)$ and $l((u,v)) = l((\varphi(u), \varphi(v)))$ for $(u,v)$ in $E(G)$.

-\subsection{Combinatorial optimization}
+\subsection{Combinatorial Optimization}

-Intuitively, CO aims at choosing a subset from a finite set, optimizing a cost or objective function.
-Formally, we define an instance of a \new{combinatorial optimization problem} as follows. \begin{definition}[Combinatorial optimization instance] An instance of a \emph{combinatorial optimization problem} is a tuple $(\Omega, F, w)$, where $\Omega$ is a \emph{finite} set, $F \subseteq 2^\Omega$ is the set of \emph{feasible} solutions, $w \colon \Omega \to \bbQ$ is a \emph{cost function} with $w(S) = \sum_{\omega \in S} w(\omega)$ for $S$ in $F$. \end{definition} Consequently, CO deals with selecting an element $S^*$ (\new{optimal solution}) in $F$ that minimizes $w(S^*)$ over the feasible set $F$.\footnote{Without loss of generality, we choose minimization instead of maximization.} The corresponding \new{decision problem} asks if there exists an element in the feasible set such that its cost is smaller or equal to a given value, i.e., whether there exists $S$ in $F$ such that $w(S) \leq k$ (we require a \textsc{Yes}/\textsc{No} answer).
+CO deals with problems that involve optimizing a cost (or objective) function by selecting a subset from a finite set, with the latter encoding constraints on the solution space.
+Formally, we define an instance of a \new{combinatorial optimization problem} as follows. \begin{definition}[Combinatorial optimization instance] An instance of a \emph{combinatorial optimization problem} is a tuple $(\Omega, F, w)$, where $\Omega$ is a \emph{finite} set, $F \subseteq 2^\Omega$ is the set of \emph{feasible} solutions, $c \colon 2^\Omega \to \bbR$ is a \emph{cost function} with $c(S) = \sum_{\omega \in S} w(\omega)$ for $S$ in $F$. \end{definition} Consequently, CO deals with selecting an element $S^*$ (\new{optimal solution}) in $F$ that minimizes $c$ over the feasible set $F$.\footnote{Without loss of generality, we choose minimization instead of maximization.} The corresponding \new{decision problem} asks if there exists an element in the feasible set such that its cost is smaller than or equal to a given value, i.e., whether there exists $S$ in $F$ such that $c(S) \leq k$ (i.e., we require a \textsc{Yes}/\textsc{No} answer).

-The TSP is a well-known CO problem aiming at finding a cycle along the edges of a graph with minimal cost, that visits each node exactly once.
-See~\cref{fig:tsp} for an illustration of an instance of the TSP problem and its optimal solution.
-The corresponding decision problem asks for the existence of a cycle along the edges of a graph with cost $\leq k$, that visits each node exactly once.
+The TSP is a well-known CO problem aiming at finding a cycle along the edges of a graph with minimal cost that visits each node exactly once; see~\cref{fig:tsp} for an illustration of an instance of the TSP problem and its optimal solution.
+The corresponding decision problem asks whether there exists a cycle along the edges of a graph with cost $\leq k$ that visits each node exactly once.

-\begin{example}[Traveling Salesperson Problem] \\ \textit{Input:} A complete directed graph $G$, i.e., $E(G) = \{ (u,v) \mid u,v \in V(G) \}$, with edge costs $w\colon E(G) \to \mathbb{Q}.$\\ \textit{Output:} A permutation of the nodes $\sigma \colon \{ 0, \dots, n-1 \} \to V$ such that
+\begin{example}[Traveling Salesperson Problem] \\ \textit{Input:} A complete directed graph $G$, i.e., $E(G) = \{ (u,v) \mid u,v \in V(G) \}$, with edge costs $w\colon E(G) \to \mathbb{R}.$\\ \textit{Output:} A permutation of the nodes $\sigma \colon \{ 0, \dots, n-1 \} \to V$ such that